 - No physical contact with the workpiece being welded

 - High welding efficiency

-Therefore, it is actively used in equipment manufacturing fields such as automobiles, ships, aerospace, etc., and continues to expand to more material processing terminal fields.
+As a result, laser welding is widely used in equipment manufacturing industries such as automobiles, ships, and aerospace, and is expanding into new material processing applications.

 Figure 1 Principle of laser welding